parthhhh/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

 >> List comprehensions are a way to express lists in a similar fashion as done in mathematics, without any special syntax.
 They are also a good tool for transforming one list into another with some conditional statements.
+Here is a comparison between map and filter vs. list comprehenstion, both of which produce the same output. numbers = range(1,50,1) map_filter= map(lambda n: n * 2, filter(lambda n: n % 2 == 1, numbers)) list_comprehension = [n * 2 for n in numbers if n % 2 == 1]

 ---